Drovolon/rsham-faq/about.md

 You can also contribute [on GitHub](https://github.com/Drovolon/rsham-faq).
 Pull requests accepted.

-I made this site because I felt authoritative sources were either outdated, incorrect, or otherwise *not opinionated enough* (that is: presenting lots of facts with very little prescriptive advice).
+I made this site because I felt authoritative sources were often verbose and did not give concise, prescriptive advice, especially for users who just want quick answers.